vencott/ar_sdk_test/README.md

-# performance/spec/library test of AR SDKs
+# Test for AR SDKs